varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Trusting Compilers

 - Must trust the compiler to compile correctly
-- A compiler could recognize code and compile backdoors
+- A compiler could recognise code and compile backdoors
 - To trust a compiler:
   - Read compiler source code
   - The circle of compilers: